CertainlyAria/typescript-starter/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+# Compatibility Note

+Out of the box, you can use this template with node `v20.6.0` and above.
+If you are on node `v20.5.1` or below, open `package.json` and replace all 3 instances of `--import tsx/esm` with `--loader tsx/esm`

 # 🧩 Some Useful Commands

 These commands are defined in `package.json` file, inside the `scripts` object.
 You can run each command by prefixing it with `npm run `.
 For example: `npm run dev` or `npm run build`.
 Some commands require additional parameters.